Updated: Jul 11

 Next Monday, I’ll begin to unveil my secrets for teaching empathy gleaned over 40 years as a parent, and a teacher with a BS and MA degrees in education and human development respectively.
 I've organized them into 10 short lessons for busy parents and other educators to digest.

-Lesson one and two are available by clicking on the link provided in the index at the end of this article.
-If you’re a community member, the rest of the lessons will be delivered to your inbox effortlessly and 100% free!
+When you become a community member, the lessons will be delivered to your inbox effortlessly and 100% free!

 Open each lesson I send you, and you'll magically get the next one a week later.
-If you don't have time to read the lesson when it arrives, just open it up so my server will see you as active and send you the next one as soon as it's released.
+If you don't have time to read the lesson when it arrives, just open it up so my server won't forget you.

 If you're not yet a community member, join here, it's free, the 10 lessons are free and you'll immediately get a slideshow written by me with 21 powerful phrases that help you Get Your Kids To Listen and Like It! as a thank you for signing up.
 Click here and fill in the pop-up box to get yours or just hang around and read a few blog posts if you're undecided.